 While some contemporary literature suggests a more positive focus on resilience instead of resistance, to pretend resistance does not occur is detrimental to initiatives and to employees.
-Actively managing and mitigating resistance is a key part of implementing a gender diversity and inclusion strategy.
+Actively managing and mitigating resis-tance is a key part of implementing GDI in an organization.

-Changes that result from implementing a GDI strategy requires that one challenges the norms, practices and assumptions concerning the relations between men and women at both the individual and institutional levels.
+Changes that result from implementing GDI requires that one challenges the norms, practices and assumptions concerning the relations between men and women at both the individual and institutional levels.
 Identifying resistance and understanding the psychology of it will help get ahead of it so it can be reduced as much as possible.